kyungjae-lee/engineers-notebook/operating-systems/concurrency-and-mutual-exclusion-principles-of-concurrency.md

 * Operating systems are concerned with the management of processes and threads.

   * **Multiprogramming** - the management of multiple processes within a <u>uniprocessor</u> system

+    - **Logical concurrency** - the execution of several programs takes place in an interleaving fashion on a single processor

   * **Multiprocessing** - the management of multiple processes within a <u>multiprocessor</u> system

+    - **Physical concurrency** - several program units (or execution flows) from the same program literally execute simultaneously (or in parallel) on more than one processor

+      Physical concurrency is related to **parallelism**.

+    - **Logical concurrency** still applies to the way each processor executes processes

   * **Distributed processing** - the management of multiple processes executing on multiple, distributed computer systems (e.g., clusters)

   Concurrency is fundamental to all of these types of computing.